datacentricdesign/lab/_posts/2019-04-30-platform-feather.md

 description:
 main-class: 'tutorial'
 color:
-tags: platform, hardware, feather, bluetooth
+tags:
+- platform
+- hardware
+- feather
+- bluetooth
 categories:
-- Platform
 twitter_text:
 introduction: The Adafruit Feather is a complete line of development boards that are both standalone and stackable.
 ---